 We always provide our patients with compassionate and customized care.

 International Eye Banking Program

 Historically, U.S. eye banks have tried to fill international cornea transplant needs by exporting excess corneal tissue; unfortunately, such efforts have been hindered by transportation logistics and the lack of international funds to cover U.S. tissue-processing expenses.
-The Pepose-MTS fellowship program, made possible by Lifelong Vision Foundation, provides the know-how to ophthalmologists who wish to develop state-of-the art indigenous eye bank programs.
+The Pepose-MTS fellowship program provides the know-how to ophthalmologists who wish to develop state-of-the-art indigenous eye bank programs.
 As Dr. Pepose notes, “It is far more satisfying, efficient and effective to teach medical personnel to provide for themselves within their own communities.”

 Did you know Pepose Vision

 is also an advanced research facility?

 Dr. Joshua Burke, D.O.
 (2016-2017)